Isabel Bacardit: Biography

-In 1996 she travels to Mexico.
-She meets Ofelia Medina and makes contact with the Zapatista communities in Chiapas, where she becomes strongly influenced by elements of indigenous symbolism and spirituality.
+In 1996 she traveled to Mexico.
+She met Ofelia Medina and made contact with the Zapatista communities in Chiapas, where she became strongly influenced by elements of indigenous symbolism and spirituality.

-In 1997 she returns to Barcelona.
-In collaboration with Primitiva Reverter, Judit Bacardit, Montserrat Baqués, Mercè Candó, Caty Fernández and Aina Reverter she initiates the publication of the magazine Adiosas.
-With the same artists she exhibits in the gallery Espai22a.
+In 1997 she returned to Barcelona.
+In collaboration with Primitiva Reverter, Judit Bacardit, Montserrat Baqués, Mercè Candó, Caty Fernández and Aina Reverter she initiated the publication of the magazine Adiosas.
+With the same artists she exhibited in the gallery Espai22a.

-In 1998 she works with the Dutch travelling theatre company "Azart Ship of Fools".
-She travels and acts on the boat of the company and creates masks and part of the costumes for the work The Pilgrim at the End of the World.
+In 1998 she worked with the Dutch travelling theatre company "Azart Ship of Fools".
+She traveled and acted on the boat of the company and created masks and part of the costumes for the work The Pilgrim at the End of the World.

-In 1999 she establishes herself in Vilarnadal (Girona, Spain), where she lives for six years in an old mill.
-She paints and cultivates the earth.
+In 1999 she established herself in Vilarnadal (Girona, Spain), where she lived for six years in an old mill.
+She painted and cultivated the earth.

-In 2002 she exhibits, together with her sister, the sculptor Judit Bacardit, in the information centre of the Parc dels Aiguamolls de l’Empordà and in the exhibition rooms of the Caixa Girona in Roses.
+In 2002 she exhibited, together with her sister, the sculptor Judit Bacardit, in the information centre of the Parc dels Aiguamolls de l’Empordà and in the exhibition rooms of the Caixa Girona in Roses.

-In 2003 they exhibit again at this location.
-She participates in the European meeting of woman artists "In Via" in Switzerland.
+In 2003 they exhibited again at this location.
+She participated in the European meeting of woman artists "In Via" in Switzerland.

-In 2004 she creates the stage design and decorations for the programme "The Ship of Fools" for the local television in Amsterdam.
+In 2004 she created the stage design and decorations for the programme "The Ship of Fools" for the local television in Amsterdam.

 Since 2005 she lives in Barcelona.